techexpertize/SignApk/README.md

 SignApk is used to sign the apk file after repack.
 The easiest way ever.

-How to do
+How to do?

+download all files and put the repacked apk in that folder.

-download and open cmd
+open cmd in windows 8.1

 write command